chaldea-center/chaldea-docs/docs/guide/lostroom.md

 # LOSTROOM

+Features on home page can be manually shown or hidden.
+Hidden ones can be found in LostRoom.

-Introduce some minor features here or features still under development.
+This page, will introduce some minor features or features still under development.

 ## EXP Card Calculation